aws-observability/aws-rum-web/docs/cdn_troubleshooting.md

 ### Cognito's basic authflow is not enabled

 When the CloudWatch RUM web client is provided with both `identityPoolId` and `guestRoleArn`, the web client will use Cognito's [basic (classic) authflow](https://docs.aws.amazon.com/cognito/latest/developerguide/authentication-flow.html).
-If the Cognito `GetCredentialsForIdentity` operation fails, this may be because the basic (classic) authflow is not enabled for the identity pool.
+If the Cognito `GetCredentialsForIdentity` operation fails, this may be because the basic (classic) authflow is not enabled in the Cognito identity pool.
 In this case, the response may look similar to the following:

 ```
 <Error>